 • The written notice you got (An Important Message from Medicare About Your Rights) tells you how to reach this organization.
-Or find the name, address, and phone number of the Quality Improvement Organization for your state in Chapter 2.
+Or find the name, address, and phone number of the Quality Improvement Organization for your state in Exhibit A in the back of this booklet.